 It silenced negative thoughts, shifted anxiety and improved focus.
 Furthermore, it entertained the little ones for long stretches and brought calm and quiet into her home.

-When Matt saw Jess engrossed in the mindfulness colouring book she took to work, he told her about his friend's new printer that was producing stunning three metre vinyl Colour My Wall posters for this exact purpose.
+When Matt saw Jess engrossed in the mindfulness colouring book she took to work, he told her about his friend's new printer that was producing stunning three metre vinyl playroom wall art posters for this exact purpose.

 2021: a time to prioritise self-help for the mind